seatable/seatable-scripts/manual/plugins/views.md

 Arguments

 * tableName: name of table
-* oldViewName: The old name of the view
+* oldViewName: old name of the view
-* newViewName: The new name of the view
+* newViewName: new name of the view

 Example